 A grammar schoolboy from Epsom, I’ve painted for as long as I can remember but I loved playing football.
 I captained England Schoolboys and signed for West Ham at the age of 16 but two years on, when injury, disillusionment and “A” levels intervened, I joined an aircraft company, took a first degree then a Master’s and a lifelong career in aerospace followed.
 I’m a Fellow of the Royal Aeronautical Society and received its Distinguished Service Award in 2020

 Over the last 15 years, I’ve painted mainly in oils and permanently exhibit and sell my work at the Mulberry Tree Gallery in Swanage on the Isle of Purbeck.
 I’ve completed a number of private commissions and have exhibited with both the Molesey Art Society and the Purbeck Artists’ collective at a number of locations in Dorset and along the Thames in Surrey, from Richmond and Kingston to Molesey and Walton.
-I’ve also held a number of solo exhibitions, opening my studio to visitors at the foot of Ballard Down between Studland and Swanage and, last spring, in the Winning Gallery in Hampton Court Village
+This fertile ground for painters, made popular by the Impressionists.
+I’ve also held a number of solo exhibitions, opening my studio to visitors at the foot of Ballard Down between Studland and Swanage and in the Winning Gallery in Hampton Court Village

-As you’ll see from MY WORK, my paintings are drawn from life, mainly from observations of life in the UK, notably along the Thames in Surrey and on the Isle of Purbeck in Dorset
+As you’ll see from MY WORK, my paintings are drawn from life: observations of recreation, work and service in the UK